Excerpts by Yogi Bhajan, 9/10/95, Berlin, Germany

 The time has come to become your own master.
 Stop chasing masters.
 Become your own reality and stop chasing religion.
 Stop chasing God, be you.
 Become your own God.
 In the beginning, in the middle, in the end it is you and you alone.
 So live well in your inner peace, in your inner strength.
 And when you feel weak, call on your soul, your friend.
 To start, sit down, and breathe one breath per minute.* In exactly thirty seconds your soul will start communicating with you.
 In three minutes you can change your mood.
 Then why are you suffering?

 On the average you take fifteen breaths per minute.
 Suppose you had one hundred years to live.
 If you breathed at the rate of one breath per minute, you could live for fifteen hundred years because life is measured by breath, not by years or calendars.
 When you are out of balance your breath will be shallow and fast, and you will average twenty to twenty-five breaths per minute.
 In good health you breathe ten to twelve breaths per minute, and in the best mental state, you breathe five to seven breaths per minute.
 But if you practice one breath per minute for eleven minutes a day, you can be in control of your mind.

-* 1 Minute Breath: Tune in the with Ong Namo, Guru Dev Namo.
+* One Minute Breath: Tune in with Ong Namo, Guru Dev Namo 3-5x.
 Sit with a straight spine.
 Inhale deeply for 20 seconds, hold for 20 seconds, exhale for 20 seconds.
 You may start with 10 seconds and build up.

 © The Teachings of Yogi Bhajan